grosgg/life-smoother/README.md

 * Expenses by shop (pie)
 * Expenses by user (pie)

-### Estimations:
-* Automatic estimation
+### Automatic estimation:
 * Average on past months (based on 1, 3, 6, 9 or 12 months)
 * Simulation on upcoming months (forecasting for 6, 12, 18 and 24 months)
 * Details by category, shop, user + savings
 * Third column: calculated savings

-* Manual estimation
-    * Add recurring lines of expenses and incomes
-         * Set recurring period (day, week, month, year) x times (for example: every 2 weeks)
-    * Add exceptionnal expense lines
-    * Save and load as preset
-    * Simulation on upcoming months (forecasting for 6, 12, 18 and 24 months)
-    * Details by category, shop, user + savings

 ### Groups:
 * Show operations by groups